KDE/documentation-docs-krita-org/reference_manual/preferences/tablet_settings.rst

 When you draw a line, the output on the right will show all sorts of text output.
 This text output can be attached to a help request or a bug report to figure out what is going on.

+Note that the Tablet Tester **does not** take into account any tablet configuration changes you might have made in Krita, for example with the "Input Pressure Global Curve".
+It only displays the **raw events** directly from the tablet.

 External Links
 --------------